Asian shares set to dip as investors await key data

 U.S. stocks rose after drugmaker AstraZeneca said it resumed its British clinical trials of its COVID-19 vaccine, one of the most advanced in development.
 Pfizer Inc and U.S.-listed shares of Germany’s BioNTech gained after proposing an expansion to regulators for their phase 3 trial to about 44,000 participants.

-Elsewhere, SoftBank Group jumped 8.96% to mark its biggest daily gain since March 25, after the company said it would sell chip designer Arm to Nvidia Corp for as much as $40 billion in a deal set to reshape the semiconductor landscape.
+Elsewhere, SoftBank Group jumped 8.96% to mark its biggest daily gain since March 25, after the company said it would sell chip designer Arm to Nvidia Corp for as much as $40 billion (31.1 billion pounds) in a deal set to reshape the semiconductor landscape.

 Reporting by John McCrank; Editing by Sam Holmes